Why I Am Writing This

 Eusebius (260-339) opposed this idea but conceded the millennial view was widespread in the early church.
 He discredited the idea:

-I suppose he got these ideas through a misunderstanding of the apostolic accounts, not perceiving that the things said by them were spoken mystically in figures.
+I suppose he got these ideas through a misunderstanding of the apostolic accounts, not perceiving that the things they said were spoken mystically in figures.

 Their teaching is called premillennialism, namely the belief that Jesus will physically return to the Earth and establish “a literal thousand-year golden age of peace” before Judgment Day. (before= “pre-”)